-Is Terex Corporation (NYSE:TEX
+Is Terex Corporation (NYSE:TEX) now a sell?

 In today’s marketplace, there are a multitude of metrics shareholders can use to monitor publicly traded companies.
 A couple of the most underrated are hedge fund and insider trading activity.
-At Insider Monkey, our studies have shown that, historically, those who follow the top picks of the top money managers can outperform their index-focused peers by a solid margin (see just how much
+At Insider Monkey, our studies have shown that, historically, those who follow the top picks of the top money managers can outperform their index-focused peers by a solid margin (see just how much).

 Just as crucial, bullish insider trading activity is another way to analyze the stock market universe.
 Obviously, there are plenty of stimuli for an upper level exec to drop shares of his or her company, but just one, very obvious reason why they would behave bullishly.
-Many academic studies have demonstrated the useful potential of this tactic if investors know where to look (learn more here
+Many academic studies have demonstrated the useful potential of this tactic if investors know where to look (learn more here).

-Now that that’s out of the way, it’s important to examine the latest info surrounding Terex Corporation (NYSE:TEX
+Now that that’s out of the way, it’s important to examine the latest info surrounding Terex Corporation (NYSE:TEX).